potatoeggy/eifueo/docs/chw3mz.md

  - A **straw man** argument misrepresents the opposing position by making their arguments sound more extreme.
     - e.g., *"We should relax laws on immigration."
 "The instant we let millions of people through our border is when our country falls."*

+## Causes of the Chinese Civil War

+### Decline of the Manchu Qing Dynasty
+**— Long-term structural political**

+TODO: remove this bit: there is an admonition or something for context

+In the Qing dynasty, from 1861 to 1908, Empress **Cixi** ruled China as an autocrat.
+Corruption was rampant in Beijing and officials could not control warlords in remote regions.
+Under Cixi, China became weak and was easily influenced by foreign powers.

+### Foreign domination
+**— Long-term structural political**

+The influence of foreign powers increased outrage among citizens at the inability of the government to do things and led to greater internal dissent.

+The **opium wars** starting from 1839 were two armed conflicts in China between Western powers and the Qing dynasty.
+Both were won easily by the West due to their superior, more modern military technology.
+This resulted in China signing a series of what came to be known as "**unfair treaties**" starting with the Treaty of Nanjing in 1842, which ended the First Opium War and gave Hong Kong to Britain "in perpetuity" among other trading concessions.

+The **First Sino-Japanese War** (also known as the War or Jiawu) in 1894–1895 also resulted in Japan's easy victory due to obsolete Chinese military technology.

+!!! example
+    During the First Sino-Japanese War, Cixi took military money and spent it on palace renovations, demonstrating the corruption in and ineffectiveness of the regime.

+### Outdated agricultural practices and limited industrial development
+**— Long-term structural economic**

+!!! context
+    In 1900, Japan and the United States were major industrial powers and both were steadily modernising.

+China's rulers believed that Westerners were barbarians and that nothing could be learned from industrialisation.
+This contributed to their weak military strength as they fell further behind other countries.

+!!! example
+    By 1914, only ~6 000 km of rail was laid in China while the US had laid ~225 000 km.

+Additionally, the population boom meant that demand for food increased but outdated agricultural practices and technologies could not keep up, resulting in famine.

+### Tradition and class structure
+**— Long-term structural social**

+China operated under a **patriarchy** and had traditions and practices which were thought to be even at the time to be cruel and outdated especially for women.

+!!! example
+    The life expectancy of a city in China (Shenyang, Daoyi) from 1792 to 1867 was less than 40 years for men and about 30 for women.

+**Submission to the Qing dynasty** was traditional as well — the Chinese could not marry Manchus nor live in Manchuria.

+!!! example
+    Men were required to wear a queue (a long pigtail behind a shaven forehead) to show subservience to the Manchu Empire.

+The **class structure** in China did not change for hundreds of years and old traditions and practices persisted into the 1900s.

+ - The land peasants worked on belonged to local landlords.
+ - 80% of the population remained peasants.
+ - Landlords took a large amount of crops as rent and the government also took a large portion as taxes.
+ - The burdens from landlords and the government were compounded with natural disasters such as floods and droughts, resulting in famine.
+ - Landlords could taken peasant women as they wished, force peasants to perform extra duties, and beat them if they were questioned.

+### Internal dissent
+**— Long-term structural political**

+Taiping civil war

+boxer rebellion

+### Introduction of progressive ideas and rise of revolutionaries

+Sun Yixian

+### 1911 revolution

+failure of revolution
+aftermath of revolution

+### Warlords
+**— Short-term**

+warlords

+### Rise of revolutionaries 2: electric boogaloo
+**— Short-term**

+first united front

 ## Resources

  - [IB History Syllabus](/resources/g11/ib-history-syllabus.pdf)